South Pacific Islands travel – advice, tips & recommendations.

 Health - South Pacific travel advice.

-- WATER – is not drinkable in most Pacific Islands.
+• WATER – is not drinkable in most Pacific Islands.
 After visiting all continets – Pacific Region was the first place I used water purifying tablets!
-Very useful to have: filtered water bottle and water purifying tablets.
+Very useful to have: a filtered water bottle and water purifying tablets.

-- Always travel with a basic medical kit – highly advisable: seasickness tablets, stomach upsets, antiseptic spray (LIFE SAVER!), panadol, plasters and even antibiotics – bacteria infections spread immediately in a tropical climate, especially during rainy season.
+• Always travel with a basic medical kit – highly advisable: seasickness tablets, stomach upsets, antiseptic spray (LIFE SAVER!), Panadol, plasters and even antibiotics – bacterial infections spread immediately in a tropical climate, especially during the rainy season.
 You want to have some extra medication, rather than lacking help in these areas.

-- MOST IMPORTANT – Pacific Islands travel advice would be getting comprehensive travel and health insurance policy – after my experience I would even suggest with emergency evacuation coverage – imagine you are on a tropical island – 3 hours flight from any continent – and you get sick, bitten by a snake, have decompression symptoms or got infected by any bacteria.
-In such emergency you need immediate help.
-SafetyWing is in my opinion market leader when it comes to Nomad Insurance.
+• MOST IMPORTANT – Pacific Islands travel advice would be getting a comprehensive travel and health insurance policy – after my experience, I would even suggest with emergency evacuation coverage – imagine you are on a tropical island, 3 hours flight from any continent, and you get sick, bitten by a snake, have decompression symptoms or get infected by any bacteria.
+In such an emergency, you need immediate help.

 Pacific Islands travel advice - SAFETY.

-Pacific Islands are generally safe even for a solo traveler.
-I traveled the region on my own and not even for a minute felt unsafe.
-People’s hospitality is incredible, they are warm and always eager to help.
-Even though last cannibalism trace on some of the islands in Vanuatu or Papua was registered in late 1960s.
+Pacific Islands are generally safe even for a solo traveller.
+I travelled the region on my own and not even for a minute felt unsafe.
+People’s hospitality is incredible; they are warm and always eager to help.
+Even though the last cannibalism trace on some of the islands in Vanuatu or Papua was registered in the late 1960s.

-However, if you want to explore the islands, be prepared there is often no transportation, neither road infrastructure, shops and you are totally dependent on your host, who is often your guide.
-Traveling around is either possible with an organized tour or local guides.
+However, if you want to explore the islands, be prepared, there is often no transportation, nor road infrastructure, nor shops and you are totally dependent on your host, who is often your guide.
+So be aware that Pacific Islands travel is not straightforward.
+Traveling around is either possible with an organised tour or with local guides.

-Crime rate is very low across most of the islands.
-Use local guides for any hiking and trekking expeditions, Pacific Region is not a place to wonder on your own.
+The crime rate is very low across most of the islands.
+Use local guides for any hiking and trekking expeditions, Pacific Region is not a place to wander on your own.

 Cyclons, tsunami & earthquakes in Pacific Islands.